 Only an hour and a half’s drive from Cape Town, West Coast National Park attracts visitors looking to immerse themselves in nature and escape the city’s bustling streets.

-6. Robben Island Where to Stay
+6. Robben Island Find Hotels

 Located just off the coast of Cape Town in Table Bay, it is on Robben Island that Nelson Mandela was famously imprisoned for 18 of his 27 years spent in jail as he protested against the apartheid regime in South Africa.

 While the island has mainly been used throughout its history to house political prisoners, nowadays, it is a popular museum and tourist attraction.
 Many people come to the former prison to learn about both the lives of its former inmates and life in South Africa under both colonial rule and apartheid.